Perceived Value of Certification Tool (PVCT®)

 The PVCT is a survey instrument developed by the Competency and Credentialing Institute (CCI), formerly the Certification Board for Perioperative Nursing (CBPN), to determine the perceived value of certification among perioperative nurses.
 The PVCT is the result of extensive efforts by CCI Research Committee members, staff, and key research experts.
 The PVCT is a valid, reliable instrument that measures the value of CNOR and CRNFA certification for operating room nurses.
 The instrument is also valid for use in assessing other nursing certifications.
 The PVCT has been used extensively with a wide variety of other nursing specialties administering a number of other nursing certifications.

 Use of the PVCT is not restricted to perioperative nurses and nurses holding certifications administered by the Competency and Credentialing Institute (CCI).
-The instrument has successfully been administered to in excess of 25,000 subjects in a variety of nursing specialties holding a wide variety of nursing certifications.
-The PVCT may also be administered to subjects who are not certified.
-Often the PVCT is administered to both certified and non-certified subjects and comparisons are made between the groups.
+The instrument has been successfully administered to more than 26,000 nurses in a variety of nursing specialties holding a wide variety of nursing certifications.
+The PVCT may also be administered to individuals who are not certified.
+Often the PVCT is administered to both certified and non-certified nurses and comparisons are made between the groups.